Codecademy/docs/content/kotlin/concepts/datetime/terms/atTime/atTime.md

  - 'paths/computer-science'
 ---

 The **`.atTime()`** method in Kotlin is used to combine a date and a time, resulting in a `LocalDateTime` object.
-This is particularly useful when you need to represent both date and time components together.
+This is particularly useful when it's needed to represent both date and time components together.

 ## Syntax